Migrants undeterred by Balkan storms and Hungarian clampdown

 Some refugees used binliners or plastic bags as makeshift raincoats or hats as protection against the heavy rain.
 Tempers occasionally flared and at least one policeman wielded his truncheon to stop people breaking through the police cordon.

-Thousands of migrants spent Wednesday night in the open on the Macedonian side of the border due to a lack of capacity in reception centers and trains to carry them north into Serbia.
+Thousands of migrants spent Wednesday night in the open on the Macedonian side of the border due to a lack of capacity in reception centres and trains to carry them north into Serbia.

 HUNGARY GETS TOUGH